Quickguides

 • aid for ports.

-The compatibility of State aid with the TFEU, if not de minimis or covered by the GBER, is assessed through the application of a so-called "balancing test".
+The compatibility of State aid with the TFEU, if not de minimis or covered by the GBER, is assessed by the European Commission through the application of a so-called "balancing test".
 Essentially, this means that the compatibility of State aid will be assessed on a case-by-case basis through the application of a three-part test which examines the following questions:

 • Is the aid measure aimed at a well-defined objective of common interest (such as growth, employment, cohesion, protection of the environment, and research and development)?